 Your request for an appeal needs to include the following:

 • A letter of appeal outlining the reasons for your appeal.
 This letter needs to include your policy number and claim number.

 • Medical records to support your appeal such as office and treatment notes, laboratory results, x-rays and testing results.

 You should not simply send a letter saying, “I appeal”.
-You should be including updating medical records and opinion evidence from your treating medical providers to support your appeal.
-Disability lawyers can assist you in obtaining this evidence and submitting everything to the insurance company on your behalf.
+You should include updated medical records and opinion evidence from your treating medical providers to support your appeal.
+A disability lawyer can assist you in obtaining this evidence and submitting everything to the insurance company on your behalf.